gofed/gofed/UPDATE_ANALYSIS.md

 Each golang project is defined by a set of packages.
 Each package can import one or more other packages.
-In order to have a fast and clean way to get a list of all provided, 'gofed inspect' command is provided.
+In order to have a fast and clean way to get a list of all provided packages, 'gofed inspect' command is provided.
 To get a list of imported packages, 'gofed ggi' command is provided.

-Both commands are built over an golang parser which is provided by golang compiler itself.
-Extracted information about each source code are then put together (based on the golang language specification).
+Both commands are built over golang parser which is provided by golang compiler itself.
+Extracted information about each source code are put together (based on the golang language specification).
 These information can be then used and processed in a various way.